-Apparently, I was healthy before the bleed.
-But turns out I wasn’t I was doing a lot of things that created a perfect storm to make me unwell.
+I was healthy before the bleed.
+But it turns out I wasn’t.
+I was doing many things that created a perfect storm to make me unwell.

-noticed on your, on your on your site, you have a lot of articles about all those things and those factors in your lifestyle that we’re adding up to that perfect storm.
+noticed, on your site, that you have a lot of articles about all those things and those factors in your lifestyle that we’re adding up to that perfect storm.

 Yeah, absolutely.
-So I’ll put a couple name a few of those things.
-Most people will relate to these. smoking, drinking, not sleeping enough, not eating properly. not finding a way to de stress or take time for myself.
-Doing stuff for other people not doing stuff that I found joyous, and that I loved doing just doing stuff for money.
-So I think I was like the majority of the population I didn’t see myself being
+So I’ll put a couple of a few of those things.
+Most people will relate to these. smoking, drinking, not sleeping enough, not eating correctly.
+Not finding a way to de-stress or take time for myself.
+I was doing stuff for other people, not things I found joyous and loved doing, just things for money.
+So, I think I was like the majority of the population.
+I didn’t see myself being

-How old were you when when you had the stroke?
+How old were you when you had the stroke?

 real young.
 And my children were by then they were 12 and 16.
 Yeah.

 tough days.
-So I was looking for a tool to find a way to heal.
-And I had an amazing friend of mine who was kind of somebody that I knew, but it wasn’t, wasn’t a real friend at the time, they were just on the periphery of my friendship group, somebody I’d met, who said, hey, there’s this thing going on in a couple of weeks in this small dentists, boardroom or office somewhere in Melbourne.
+So, I was looking for a tool to find a way to heal.
+And I had a fantastic friend who was kind of somebody I knew.
+Still, it wasn’t, wasn’t a real friend at the time; they were just on the periphery of my friendship group, somebody I’d met, who said, hey, there’s this thing going on in a couple of weeks in this small dentists, boardroom or office somewhere in Melbourne.
 And it’s about this thing called mBraining.
-And anyway, it’s a really good thing.
-The next thing, why don’t you come along and do this course?
+And anyway, it’s a perfect thing.
+Next, why don’t you come along and do this course?

-you aren’t a coach or an NLP coach or anything when you when you went into mBraining.
+You weren’t a coach or an NLP coach or anything when you went into mBraining.

-So I had done a coaching certificate.
-Literally.
-I would say about eight years before that I had learned how to be a coach because I wanted to use those skills in the coaching environment.
+So, I have a coaching certificate.
+About eight years ago, I learned how to be a coach because I wanted to use those skills in the coaching environment.
 But when I came, but for my business, you know, to turn my

-Yes, yeah, guys into amazing workers.
+Yes, yeah, guys are excellent workers.
 You know,

 I did that.
-I mean, that was that was my whole entrance into coaching was all the training I did was simply for my staff.
-It was it was really preparing me for mentoring, as opposed to really seeing myself as a coach, I was simply, it was investing in myself so that I would do a better job as a boss.
+I mean, that was that was my whole entrance into coaching.
+All the training I did was simply for my staff.
+It prepared me for mentoring instead of seeing myself as a coach; I was merely investing in myself to do a better job as a boss.
 That was it.

 That’s it.
 And that’s a great thing to do.
-However, I realized that the time, and I and I realized at the time that I really needed coaching, right, I really needed
+However, I realized that the time and I and I realized at the time that I needed coaching; I needed

 Did you get it?

-And I did I went and got coaching and counselling.
+And I did.
+I went and got coaching and counseling.
 But guess what?
-I got a full bed how to make more money?
+I got a full bed.
+How to make more money?

 Oh, of course you did, of course you did.
 Isn’t that what we all start doing coaching for?

 No, no, it wasn’t.
-So brain was just doing its thing, you know, and I look at it.
+So, my brain was doing its thing, and I looked at it.
 Of course, yeah.
 But I regret that.
 It’s just what it did.
-You know, it’s just how my program was running at the time, you know?
+You see, it’s just how my program was running at the time, you know?

-when you get into that into of course you, how does that change your recovery process?
+When you get into that, how does that change your recovery process?

 Well, it does it from day one.
 It is the most amazing.

-so I’m in this in concert.
-I mean, co I’m in there with these two strange guys at the front of the room, a really tall one Grant, and this shorter guy,
+So I’m in this concert.
+I mean, so, I’m in there with these two strange guys at the front of the room, a tall one, Grant, and this shorter guy,

 But yes, exactly, Marvin.

-This is bizarre like, these are the oddest couple ever.
+This is bizarre, like, these are the oddest couple ever.
 But anyhow, come along for the ride.
-And, of course, I had no idea about these types of events, because I’d never been to one and the first thing they do is they they go around the room and they say we need people to go around the room and introduce themselves.
+And, of course, I had no idea about these types of events because I’d never been to one.
+The first thing they do is go around the room, and they say we need people to go around the room and introduce themselves.

 yeah.
 Well, that’s a standard for me then.
-So I just said, I’ve had a stroke two bleeds by now.
-And I’m really struggling to understand if my brain is going to come back online.
+So I just said, I’ve had a stroke and two bleeds by now.
+And I’m struggling to understand if my brain will come back online.
 And I started crying.
-And I said, I don’t know if it is going to come back online.
-Because the first because I took it for granted in the past.
+And I said I don’t know if it will come back online.
+The first is because I took it for granted in the past.
 Now.
-I’m wondering if it’s ever going to come back to normal, you know, and I remember both Grant and Marvin, I believe, said in their own words, said, well, you don’t have to worry about that.
-Because what you have is you have these other intelligences that can support the brain in your recovery.
+I’m wondering if it’s ever going to return to normal, and I remember both Grant and Marvin, I believe, said in their own words, ” Well, you don’t have to worry about that.
+Because what you have is you have this other intelligence that can support the brain in your recovery?
 And that was 15 or 20 minutes in Beth.
 And I’m like, What?

 Oh, my goodness, I just got goosebumps.
 I just got goosebumps.
 That’s beautiful.

 I could not believe what I was hearing and that I was in the room where the people were saying that stuff.
-And I’m like, Okay, now now I’m strapped in.
+And I’m like, OK, now I’m strapped in.
 You tell me what’s next.
 I’m on.
 I’m on.

-So to give you an idea, the best way that I describe it now is my head had completely switched off.
-And I had noticed in the months leading up because coach, so it was in November 2012.
-So from February 2012, I had noticed those strange sensations in my body, you know, the
+So, to give you an idea, the best way to describe it now is that my head has completely switched off.
+I had noticed in the months leading up because of the coach, so it was in November 2012.
+So from February 2012, I had seen those strange sensations in my body, you know, the

 My chest was feeling weird.
 And my belly was doing weird things.

-Oh, but i’ve got no idea what is going on.
-I just know these things are happening.
+Oh, but I’ve got no idea what is going on.
+I know these things are happening.
 And I don’t know what they are.
-I can’t like reconcile
+I can’t like to reconcile

-that there’s not a doctor in the world that would have explained that to you.
+that there’s not a doctor in the world who would have explained that to you.

-Not a doctor, not a human nobody in the planet.
+Not a doctor, not a human, nobody on the planet.
 And then I’m in the room with these two guys who explain within the first few days exactly what I’m experiencing.
-And I’m going Yes, that’s what I’m experiencing.
+And I’m going, Yes, that’s what I’m experiencing.
 That’s me.
 Oh, my God.
 And I just had all these blinding flashes of the obvious.
 It was just a surreal experience.
 And then they take us through the first experience where we get to connect to our heart and connect to our gut.
 And wow.

 And suddenly, it all makes sense that expanding chest space, that expansion in your gut.
 Absolutely Yeah.

 Yeah.
-And, and I’m going to tell you an amazing story that happened that weekend.
+And I will tell you a fantastic story that happened that weekend.
 So I’m experiencing these things.
-And there wasn’t any discussion about entrainment at that point in time and about how I didn’t understand completely how, you know, the heart has a magnetic field that resonates out you know,
+And there wasn’t any discussion about entrainment then and about how I didn’t understand completely how, you know, the heart has a magnetic field that resonates out, you know,

-the whole heart app and exactly, yeah, okay,
+the whole heart app and exactly, yeah, OK,

 I didn’t know any of that.
 And I’ve gone into a Kmart in Australia, we have a Kmart and were in the morning because I was overweight.
-I had, I had taken some some steroid medication, I was overweight.
-And I was really embarrassed because the T shirts that I had, were too tight.
+I had, I had taken some steroid medication, and I was fat.
+And I was embarrassed because the T-shirts that I had were too tight.
 And

 I hadn’t done anything about my clothing, you know, not fitting me for all those months.
-And then that morning of the second mor the the morning of the second day, I walked to Kmart ust as it opened.
-And I bought myself a couple of T shirts.
-I put my T shirts on, and then my one T-shirt, and then I went to training.
+And then, that morning of the second or the morning of the second day, I walked to Kmart just as it opened.
+And I bought myself a couple of T-shirts.
+I put my T-shirts on, then my one T-shirt, and then I went to training.

 But on the way in, I was stopped at the electric doors by this old lady in a frame in a walking frame.

-And she was just taking forever to go through the door.
+And she was taking forever to go through the door.
 And I needed to rush.
 But something made me aware of her.
 For the first time in my life, I noticed other people properly.
 And I just stopped.
 Yeah.
 And I walked behind her.
 And she she noticed I was there.
 And she just said, you can go past.
-And I said, No I’m happy to actually sit and wait, I’m all good.
-And then she started telling me his story about how she was never supposed to walk again.
+And I said, I’m happy to sit and wait; I’m all good.
+And then she told me his story about how she was never supposed to walk again.
 And wow,

 She was never supposed to walk again.
 And she was walking.
-And the steps that she was taking had taken her some unbelievable amount of time for him to do that and get gain her independence.
+These steps took an unbelievable amount of time to gain her independence.
 And I think it took us 10 or 15 minutes to walk to the Kmart.
 And we just got to know each other.
 And we left.
 And again, I was just blown away.
-There’s too many things connecting that
+There are too many things connecting that

-I had never experienced in my life.
+I had never experienced this in my life.
 And it’s only day two.

-just happened that.
-Yes. right then and there.
+It just happened that.
+Yes.
+Right then and there.
 Yep.
 Beautiful.
-Absolutely amazing.
+Amazing.
 Yeah.

-So what happens is we go through the the four days, and I come home, I tell my children and my wife, and everybody and I take them through the exercises that we did there just so that they can experience it and and you know, they are 12 and 16 they dont really care.
-But they do enough they care enough about dad
+So what happens is we go through the four days, and I come home, I tell my children and my wife, and everybody, and I take them through the exercises that we did there just so that they can experience it, and you know, they are 12 and 16 they don’t care.
+But they do enough.
+They care enough about Dad.

-The care about you enough that let’s humor dad.
+They care about you enough that let’s humor Dad.
 Yeah.

-So I’d like to say that from day one, they started to get that experience as well.
-And now they’re developing into amazing heart centred, courageous, you know, and compassionate and creative kids that and I’ve seen them transform from being like I was when I was a kid to being better versions of themselves in this time.
-It’s been really amazing.
-So that happened, that started to happen then.
+So I’d like to say that they also started to get that experience from day one.
+And now they’re developing into excellent, heart-centered, courageous, compassionate, and creative kids.
+I’ve seen them transform from being like I was when I was a kid to being better versions of themselves in this time.
+It’s been amazing.
+So that happened, and that started to happen then.

-And then Grant, the end of the four days said to me, You need to become a trainer.
-So I don’t know, what does that even mean?
-I don’t even know what to do with this certificate yet.
-What does it mean to be a trainer?
-So I did the training.
-I did the training, and learn, train, and coach and become a trainer.
-And I I ran three or four coach certifications where we had an amazing experience.
-And we were lucky enough to have Grant come into our room one day to do open frame at the front of the room.
+And I ran three or four coach certifications where we had a fantastic experience.
+And we were lucky enough to have Grant come into our room one day to do an open frame at the front of the room.
 Awesome.
-Yeah, we I have all those recordings.
+Yeah, I have all those recordings.
 So they’re great.
-And I’ve just then, as I as I’ve started to train mBraining and this is the really important message that I want to get out there is that it starts to become embodied a lot more.
+And I’ve just then, as I’ve started to train mBraining, the essential message I want to get out there is that it starts to become more embodied.

 Yes.
-So you have the experience of somebody taking you through an embracing session well, then I took I took an mBraining coach on for about 12 months who who coached me after coach, cert,
+So you have the experience of somebody taking you through an embracing session well, then I took a mBraining coach on for about 12 months who coached me after coach, cert,

 right?
 Yes, yeah.

 and that is transformational.
-Because last year, I was doing the inergetics training.
-And so Wendy, Bruce, Sarah Wayland and I, we got together as part of the inergetics program.
-And we’re like, well, what we’ll we’ll train each other and inergetics for three months.
-Well, here we are 12 months later, and we still meet every single week to coach each other.
+Because last year, I was doing the energetics training.
+And so Wendy, Bruce, Sarah Wayland, and I got together as part of the energetics program.
+And we’re like, we’ll train each other and energetics for three months.
+Well, here we are 12 months later, and we still meet weekly to coach each other.

 And I, that is priceless.